 - Assistant SENCo and Autism Champion - Miss Harris

-- One of the School Governors, Mr Cockle, who works with and monitors the role of the SENCo in school.
+- One of the School Governors works with and monitors the role of the SENCo in school.

 - Headteacher – Ms Mills has the day to day management of all aspects of the school, including special educational needs provision.

 Children within school will get support that is specific to their individual needs.
 This may be all provided by the class teacher or may involve other staff in the school, staff who visit from Cornwall's central services or staff who visit from outside agencies such as the Speech and Language Therapy Service.

 The Local Authority has special arrangements for assessing children and deciding which facilities are appropriate for the needs of each individual child.
 Parents and Carers may request that an assessment be made.
 A formal assessment may result in an Education, Health and Care plan (EHCP) being issued.
 Your child's EHCP will indicate exactly what provision they will receive.